cppinclude/cppinclude/README.md

 ### file_extensions

-If you use file extensions for C++ that aren’t in default values you can set in configuration file:
+If you use file extensions for C++ that aren’t in default values.
+You can set in configuration file:

 ```json